oeken/needle-sdk-typescript/README.md

 Note that every function requires user authentication.
 Session token represents a user authentication and you can read the token value from the cookies.

-For example usage, see a minimal connector implementation in the [Needle Integrations](https://github.com/oeken/needle-integrations/needle-web-connector) repository.
+For example usage, see connector implementations in the [Needle Integrations](https://github.com/oeken/needle-integrations) repository.

 ## Requirements